forma-cloud/FormaCloud/README.md

 - choose "Preferences" in the left sidebar
 - check "Hourly and Resource Level Data" box and click Save button

+Hourly usage data costs $0.0072 per month for each EC2 instance.
+For example, if you have 100 EC2 instances, the monthly cost will be $0.72.
+You can find more details [here](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/pricing/#Data_Transfer_pricing).

 ![image](https://github.com/forma-cloud/FormaCloud/assets/116232923/19d58c2a-1d9e-4fa9-ac24-7bceb9709fbe)

 ## Slack Integration